 After we finished with the testing for this project, we discovered that the state of West Virginia had commissioned a private company to develop a block-chain based application that would allow military personnel and people outside the United States to vote securely.
 The issue with this endeavor by a private company is that the integrity of the votes rest in the hands on a private entity that is unwilling to share their voting process with the public, citing intellectual property as the basis for this action.
 Even though they have every right to protect their intellectual property, it is this protection of IP and trade secrets that led us to the current security issues with the Optical Scan and DRE voting machines that are currently used in our voting system [17].

-, and proof of concept[Summary of results here]
+Here we have developed and tested our own opensource blockchain application and proof of concept.
+Network administrators have the ability to issue votes to registered users.
+Registered users have the ability to redeem votes.
+Users are only allowed to vote with votes issued to them.
+We have also addressed current system limitations that may be addressed in future research papers.

 Author Contributions